jinsu/cass-fate/cass-prj/trunk/stable_workload_driver_cassandra/README.txt

 [[ 1.
 Notes ]]

-If you haven't read the cass-prefail-x.x-system/FI-README.txt file, then stop reading this.
+If you haven't read the cassandra-fate-system-x.y/FI-README.txt file, then stop reading this.
 Read that FI-README first.
 Then continue here.

 [[ 2.
 How to Setup the Configuration ]]

-To build the cass-prefail-system, you need to setup some paths to your java and ant jar files.
+To build the cassandra-fate-system-x.y, you need to setup some paths to your java and ant jar files.
 These are the steps:

 - Open build.xml